SCBB-LAB/DeepPlnc/README.md

 ==================
 *Running script*
 ==================
+chmod a+x DeepPlnc (To make execution script executable)

 To predict the lncRNAs, In parent directory execute following command:

 ./DeepPlnc test /usr/local/bin/ (Path of RNAfold in your local system)